Surprise album: 2021–present: Decline and shifting trends

 The surprise-release format experienced a decline in popularity following the pandemic, as artists relied on teasers, announcements and rollout campaigns to keep fans' attentions.'
 This marked the end of the surprise album era, according to The Guardians Gwilym Mumford and Highsnobietys Sam Davies.
 Major artists who had previously adopted the surprise album strategy resorted to elaborate promotional campaigns, such as Kanye West's listening parties for Donda (2021), Taylor Swift's gradual tracklist reveal for Midnights (2022), and Drake's national billboard campaign for Certified Lover Boy (2021).
 Artists who continued to surprise-release music did not see the same commercial success, with Drake's follow-up surprise album Honestly, Nevermind (2022) debuting with a third of the sales of Certified Lover Boy.

 Several journalists noted that Beyoncé's 2022 studio album Renaissance had a more traditional rollout than her previous albums, with a release date announcement, lead single and pre-orders.
 The New York Times saw the rollout as a reflection of the album's retro sound and themes, with Beyoncé eschewing a digital release in favor of elaborate vinyl and CD packages.
 Billboard writers thought that the release strategy for Renaissance was intended to counter the prevailing surprise album trend popularized by Beyoncé's own 2013 album, with The Wall Street Journals Neil Shah suggesting that this may signal the end of the surprise album for good.

-Despite this decline, late 2024 and 2025 saw the release of a few high-profile surprise albums, including Kendrick Lamar's GNX, Justin Bieber's Swag and Tyler, the Creator's Don't Tap the Glass.
-Billboard writers discussed whether this marked a return to the surprise album.
+Despite this decline, late 2024 and 2025 saw the release of a few high-profile surprise albums, including Kendrick Lamar's GNX, Justin Bieber's Swag, Tyler, the Creator's Don't Tap the Glass,' and Bring Me The Horizon's Post Human: Nex Gen. Billboard writers discussed whether this marked a return to the surprise album.
 Stephen Daw characterized it as a pivot in industry strategy, with artists being fatigued again by traditional album campaigns and wanting to generate attention in an increasingly fractured media ecosystem.
 Andrew Unterberger commented that at this point in time, Beyoncé acts as a bellwether for industry standards, with the release of her upcoming Act III project indicating the future release trends for the music industry.
+In May 2026, Drake, alongside the traditional release of Iceman, surprise released two studio albums, Maid of Honour and Habibti.